ilovelogic/Pauli-Path-Method/README.md

-This is a repo for implementing the Pauli Path Algorithm used for Noisy Random Circuit Sampling proposed in the Dorit Aharnov paper.
+This is a repo for implementing the Pauli Path Algorithm used for Noisy Random Circuit Sampling proposed in the [Aharonav et al.](https://arxiv.org/pdf/2211.03999) paper.

 The project is separated into three main components, the Pauli Path generation, the regular brute force version + evaluation metrics, and the fourier coefficient calculation.